Thinking, Fast and Slowby Daniel Kahneman

 You have a 95% chance of winning $40, and a 5% chance of losing $10

-You would consider the second bet to be more valuable, as you are much more likely to win it.
+Chances are, you would consider the second bet to be more valuable, as you are much more likely to win it.

 To put it simply, you feel differently about the same thing when the context is changed.
-This phenomenon is the driving force behind many mistakes, and being able to discern the reality of the situation without being influenced by its context is a valuable life skill.
+This phenomenon called “reversals” is the driving force behind many mistakes, and being able to discern the reality of the situation without being influenced by its context is a valuable life skill.